 - Swelling, usually in your leg.

 - Leg pain or tenderness, often described as a cramp or Charley horse.

 - Reddish or bluish skin discoloration in the affected leg.

 - Leg warm to touch.

 - Sweating and anxiety.

 - Sharp, stabbing chest pain; may get worse with deep breaths.

 - Rapid heart rate.

 - Unexplained cough or coughing up blood.

-The best way to prevent a pulmonary embolism is to maintain a healthy weight and an active lifestyle.
-Keeping your blood flowing when you’re sedentary for long periods of time is vital for preventing a dangerous blood clot and deep vein thrombosis.
+The best way to prevent blood clots is to maintain a healthy weight and an active lifestyle.
+Keeping your blood flowing when you’re sedentary for long periods of time is vital for preventing a dangerous blood clot.
+Get moving for at least five minutes every hour.
 If you have any risk factors, then it is especially important to take precautions.
-If you should experience any of the symptoms, seek immediate medical attention.
+If you should experience any of the above symptoms, seek immediate medical attention.